• Skip to primary navigation

 Once you have made your way around the stone, twist the fruit gently to break the fruit open into two halves.
 Discard the stone.

 You can substitute any variety of fruit in this rustic apricot pie.
-Use any of the fruits below or a combination of different fruits:
+When making fruit pies use any of the fruits below or a combination of different fruits:

 • apple or pear